15 Inspiring UK Staycation Ideas For Your 2023 Family Holiday

 - Lower Slaughter

 Suffolk is one of the most unspoiled parts of the UK and is a lovely place for a UK family holiday if you want to get away from the crowds.
+It’s also great for getting the kids outdoors as there are so many outdoor activities for kids.

 Another one of Suffolk’s most famous attractions is the Anglo Saxon burial site at Sutton Hoo which has been made even more famous by the lovely film on Netflix, The Dig, which is all about the discovery and excavation of the site.